yel0h/Cavern/README.md

 - `/forge` - place Bedrock instead of Stone

 ## Technical Details
 The current world block data is saved in the world.dat file, either manually (see Controls) or automatically upon exiting the game.
 Additional world saves can be created in 5 slots, each of which exists as a save_\<id\>.dat file.
-Wanderers are saved in wanderers.dat, while the player's spawnpoint is stored in spawn.dat.
+Wanderers are saved in wanderers.dat, the new mobs in mobs.dat, signs in signs.dat, and the player's spawnpoint is stored in spawn.dat.
 Settings, including keybinds, are persisted in the settings.cfg file.
 When a spawnpoint is set on a server, it's saved in the server_spawn.dat file.
 Upon starting, the server outputs arguments that can be used by other players to join in externalurl.txt.
 It also provides a list of players that are currently online in logged-in.txt.

 ### Server config files
 A server persists its configuration across multiple files containing lists of line-separated values.
 The server's main configuration can be set in server.cfg (see below for available options).
 Names of exiled players are stored in exile-list.txt, exiled IPs in exiled-ips.txt, and names of players that have been granted warden status in wardens.txt.